 For starters, its unique tint, though arguably not as green as advertised, still makes for a fun and unusual visual experience.

-Beyond that, the sand is powdery soft; easily the nicest, softest sand on Big Island.
+Beyond that, the sand is powder-soft.
+It is easily the nicest, softest sand on the Big Island.

 Getting to this treasured destination requires a bit of effort.
 It is located along the south shore of the remote Ka’u region.
 From the parking area, visitors must either trek 3 exposes miles in or catch a ride from one of the ATVs that shuttle people to and from the cove.